engelhartrueben/WebDevWorkshop/README.md

 Generally, when we are developing we applications such as this form, we want to be able to see waht exactly we are working on visually.
 Browsers support viewing HTML files, and generally all you have to do is open your selected `.html` file by double clicking.
 Otherwise, you can manually input the path of the file in your browser, like so: `file://path/to/file/index.html`.
 Go ahead and do that now so we see our `<h2>` text!

 After we add the `<h2>` text, lets add our first label and input to ask for the users First Name!
 Lets first add the label with the `<label>` tag.
 Don't forget to close it!
 Within the opening and closing `<label>`, lets add the text "First Name: " (with the space!).
 Lets add a `for` attribute set to "fname", which will tell the browser that this label is specifically made for the input we will be adding next.
-Next, add an `<input>` tag with the attritubes `type` set to `"text"`, `id` set to "fname", `name` set to "fname", and lastly, the word `required` wihtout quotes surrounding it.
+Next, add an `<input>` tag with the attritubes `type` set to `"text"`, `id` set to "fname", `name` set to "fname", and lastly, the word `required` without quotes surrounding it.
 The `for` attribute we set in the label element specifically binds to the `id` of the input element.
 The `type` is a built in tool that tells the HTML that only text should be entered into this input.
 The `name` is important as it tells our form what data is being submitted. `required` tells the browser that this input is needed within the form, and stops the user from submitting before this input has some text inputted.

 Click on the box below to reveal what these input and labels should look like, but first, give it a good faith effort!

 <details>
 <summary>Label:</summary>
 ```html
 <label for="fname">First Name: </label>
 ```